 Pay-by-the-mile car insurance offers flexibility and savings for some drivers.
 Find out whether paying for car insurance based on your mileage suits your needs.

 Pay-per-mile car insurance is straightforward: you pay for what you drive.
 Insurance companies' reason for offering it makes sense, too: the more you drive, the more often you’re on the road, and the more likely you are to get into an accident.
 Not every company offers by-the-mile auto insurance payment plans.

 Pay-per-mile car insurance policies use an in-car device to track the number of miles you drive per month in order to determine your rate.
 Your insurer charges a base rate plus a per-mile fee, which is used to calculate your premium.
 Your base rate consists of standard rating factors such as your driving history, age, gender and vehicle type.

 Although it seems simple, by-the-mile auto insurance is relatively uncommon.
-Only two insurance companies provide insurance-by-mileage in its purest form: Metromile and Esurance.
-Let’s take a look at how these programs work.
+More insurance companies are beginning to provide insurance-by-mileage.
+Let’s take a look at how a few of these programs work.

 In addition to charging you based on the number of miles you drive, Metromile charges a monthly base fee.
 The base rate is determined by a driver's profile, so it’s hard to give an accurate estimate of Metromile rates.
 Because the number of miles you drive per month may vary, your bill may change by the month.